 1080p remains the most popular resolution for PC gamers shopping on a budget.
 With less pixels to render, you need less powerful hardware, which means that GPUs oriented towards 1080p gaming are generally much more affordable when compared to their 1440p and 4K capable counterparts.
-But in a market filled with options from NVIDIA, AMD and Intel, which are the best graphics cards for 1080p gaming?
+But in a market filled with options from NVIDIA, AMD, and Intel, which graphics cards are the best to buy for 1080p gaming?

 To determine which graphics cards are the best options for 1080p gaming, we’ve tested all of the current and previous generation of graphics cards in a range of titles.
 These titles range from easier to run games like Apex Legends and Fortnite, through to AAA titles such as Hogwarts Legacy and Alan Wake II.
 This testing gives us a really well-rounded view of performance, and allows us to reliably recommend the best options for gaming at this entry-level resolution.